 Bosnia and Herzegovina (BiH) is a transition country with one of the most complicated political systems in Europe.
 It is also a 'potential candidate' for EU membership, which, when it happens, will, in some sense, mark the end of the transition process.
-Yet how ready is BiH for the rigours
+Yet how ready is BiH for the rigours of membership?

-1 Institute of Global Studies, Corvinus University of Budapest, Budapest, Hungary of membership?
 The European Commission, in its 2019 avis on BiH's application, highlighted great deficiencies in both the political/institutional and economic realms (European Commission 2019).
 In doing so, the Commission relied on the Copenhagen Criteria (first formulated in 1993), which measure economic, political and institutional criteria as an assessment for whether a candidate state is ready to begin actual negotiations.